The ghosts of the Ecole Normale. Life, death and legacy of Ren\'e Gateaux: The Mathematical Destiny

+As said before, when I commented on Gateaux's letter to Volterra expositing his research program, Gateaux's interest in infinite-dimensional integration originated in an attempt to extend Cauchy's formula and his first idea was to use a Riemann-type approach.

+Gateaux considered the ball\footnote{To fit better with modern terminology, I use the word \textit{ball}, though Gateaux and L\'evy systematically use \textit{sphere}.} consisting of all square integrable functions over $[0,1]$ with the property $\int_0^1x(\alpha)^2\,d\alpha \le R^2$.\footnote{In fact, Gateaux started from a \textit{continuous} function $x$.
+However, as L\'evy explained to Fr\'echet in a long letter dated 16 February 1919 (Letter 5 in \citett{Barbut2014}), it is more natural to consider measurable functions, that is, to work with the (now) usual space $L^2$.
+This is what he does in \citet{Levy1922}.} He defined a function $x$ to be {\it simple of order $n$} if it assumes constant values $x_1,x_2,\ldots,x_n$ over each subinterval $[0, \frac{1}{n}[,\ldots,[\frac{n-1}{n}, 1]$.
+In order that a simple function $x$ belongs to the ball, one must therefore have $x_1^2+x_2^2+\cdots +x_n^2\le nR^2$.
+The set of simple functions of order $n$ belonging to the ball is called the {$n$th section of the ball}.
+This set corresponds to a ball in $\mathbb{R}^n$ centered at 0 with radius $\sqrt n R$.

-As it is seen, the study of these questions in the infinite dimensional classical functional spaces puts the question of integration over these spaces.
-A central problem arises from the fact that generally, in infinite dimension, a subset has a volume equal to zero or infinity, and this prevents the direct extension of the Riemann integral defined through an approximating step-functions sequence.
+As the volume $V_n$ of a ball with radius $\sqrt n R$ in dimension $n$ is asymptotically equivalent to $ {(2\pi \mathbf{e})^{n/2}\over \sqrt{n\pi}}R^n$ (\citett{Levy1922}, page 265), it tends to zero or infinity for $n \to\infty$, depending on the value of $R$.
+This fact constitutes the central problem for the definition of the integral: in functional space, a subset has generally a volume equal to zero or infinity, and this forbids the direct extension of the Riemann integral through an approximating step-function sequence.